All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This task is classically solved using a stack — a data structure that works on the principle of "last in, first out".

-The idea is to add opening brackets to the stack, and when we encounter a closing bracket — check if it matches the one at the top of the stack.
+The idea is to add opening brackets to the stack, and when we encounter a closing bracket — check if it matches the one on top of the stack.
 If so — remove it from the stack; if not — the string is incorrect.

 Test (RSpec) for checking the method